 For business continuity purposes, it’s also essential to use a cloud-based package, so your practice staff can be based in any location when they are running your clients’ payroll.

-“Use HMRC-approved software and trial one or two to see which you like best,” advises Matthews.
+“Use HMRC-recognised software and trial one or two to see which you like best,” advises Matthews.
 “And always use the same member of staff on a particular payroll run for reasons of continuity.”

 Amy Walker, payroll manager at Huddersfield-based accountancy practice Sheards, says: “Make sure you get the right software for your purposes and that you are pricing your offering correctly for the time you want to put into it.